Advancing Biomedical Research with Quality Chemical Probes

 Chemical probes need to possess specific properties to be useful for their intended purpose of addressing the role(s) of a protein target in complex biological contexts.
 Chemical probes must have high affinity for the intended target protein, good cellular potency, excellent selectivity over closely related target proteins and a known chemical structure and mode of inhibition.
 Guidance for some of these parameters is provided in the literature, such as <100nM potency in a biochemical assay, <1µM cellular potency and >30-fold selectivity over closely related proteins (3,4,5).

 One method utilized during chemical probe development warrants special attention.
-This is the verification of target engagement in a cell-based assay, or the verification that the chemical probe binds to the intended target in cells.
+This is verifying target engagement in a cell-based assay, or the confirming that the chemical probe binds to the intended target in cells.
 The critical reason for measuring target engagement during chemical probe development was summarized nicely by Simon and colleagues (6):

 “Without methods to confirm that chemical probes directly and selectively engage their protein targets in living systems, however, it is difficult to attribute pharmacological effects to perturbation of the protein (or proteins) of interest versus other mechanisms.”